If you’ve ever been to an acupuncturist, you may have been told your qi (energy) is imbalanced.

 As far as the scientific community is concerned, vitalism has been thoroughly debunked.
 It doesn’t exist.

-Today, we set the record straight.
+Today, I set the record straight.
 Let’s find out what qi actually is…

 The massive whoops that acupuncture theory is founded upon

 Acupuncture’s introduction to a Western audience can be linked to a fellow known as George Soulie de Morant of France.
 This fine fellow worked as a banker in France.
 The bank de Morant worked for sent him to China as he was fluent in the language from a young age.

 During an outbreak of Cholera in Beijing, de Morant observed the benefits acupuncture had on treating this illness.
 To satiate his fascination, de Morant sought out teachers of acupuncture to explain to him how this ancient healing tradition worked.
 After many years in China, de Morant returned home to France where he was persuaded to translate acupuncture texts.
 (2)